Adelaide Easel Club: History

 The first president was W. J. Wadham, followed in 1896 by James Ashton.
 Secretary was C. C. Presgrave until his death in 1897, followed by J. H. Gooden.

 The Adelaide Easel Club merged with the Society of Arts in 1901.
 The Chief Justice, Sir Samuel Way was closely involved with both organisations.

 Exhibitions

 The club held its first exhibition at the Old Exchange Building, Pirie Street in May 1893.
-Exhibiting artists included Wadham, Sinclair, Ashton, MacCormac, Presgrave, Mrs. (Elizabeth Maude Vizard-) Wholohan, Miss E. Crane, Miss Bloxam and Frank H. Bartels.
+Exhibiting artists included Wadham, Sinclair, Ashton, MacCormac, Presgrave, Maude Wholohan, Miss E. Crane, Miss Bloxam and Frank H. Bartels.

 The 1894 Exhibition was held in the Jubilee Exhibition Building, North Terrace.
 Exhibitors included Wadham ("our premier artist"), Ashton, Reynolds, Bartels, Gooden, Presgrave, White, J. S. Gold, R. Büring, C. Siemer, Fred Burford and C. F. J. Crampton.
 In August 1894 an exhibition of oil portraits by Oscar Fristrom was mounted at the Easel Club rooms, including a portrait of well-known Adelaide personality Poltpalingada Booboorowie, aka Tommy Walker, which was bought by Sir Edwin Smith for the National Gallery of South Australia.